amirsanni/countries-js/README.md

 # countries-js
-A simple package with a list of countries and details about call and currecies of each country.
+A simple package with a list and details (call code, currency, capital, continent, official languages) of all countries.

 # Installation
 ```